-- 10.3 It is important to recognise that a number of these schemes are still subject to full business cases being developed so these be prepared for consideration when capital receipts are received, and the detailed appraisals are being considered. - 10.4 The capital programme for 2024/25 to 2026/27 is included at Appendix 6.
+- 10.3 It is important to recognise that a number of these schemes are still subject to full business cases being developed so these will be prepared for consideration when capital receipts are received, and the detailed appraisals are being considered. - 10.4 The capital programme for 2024/25 to 2026/27 is included at Appendix 6.
 This is as reported in the December 2023 budget update report and is per the indicative capital programme approved at February 2023.
-The 2024/25 capital programme budgets have been updated to reflect the slippage on the 2023/24 programme.
+The 2024/25 capital programme budgets have been updated to reflect the slippage on the 2023/24 programme. - 10.5 Transitional capital funding is due to be paid prior to the end of the financial year 2023/24 for the introduction food waste collections required from 1 April 2026.
+Representations have been made by OWBC and across the sector that the funding received is not adequate to cover the costs that will be incurred.
+Therefore, at this time a capital scheme for the introduction of food waste cannot be included in the capital programme.